Universal momentum distributions for the spin-singlet NN channels

 Table 1.
 High-momentum constants for different $ NN $ models for $ p_0=1.4 $ fm-1.

-Note also that the $ a_2^d $ value for DBM-2024 is a bit smaller than for AV18, while the $ a_2^v $ values are more than 1.5 times larger than for AV18.
-Thus, one can conclude that the value $ a_2^v $ represents an independent high-momentum characteristics of the $ NN $ interaction in spin-singlet channels.
+Note also that the $ a_2^d $ value for DBM-2024 is slightly smaller than that for AV18, while the $ a_2^v $ values are more than 1.5 times larger than for AV18.
+Thus, one can conclude that the value $ a_2^v $ represents an independent high-momentum characteristic of the $ NN $ interaction in spin-singlet channels.

 • C. Two-body estimations for pp/np ratios